 He has become the sixth youngest multiple major winner in history, and how timely that he pushes Tiger Woods to seventh on that list, eclipsing him by a mere five months.

 McIlroy is not targeting Woods' records however and is emphatic when discussing his own potential to carve out a distinguished career: “I mean, I've won my second major at the same age as he had.
 But he went on that incredible run like 2000, 2001, 2002 and won so many.
-Read the rest of this entry »
+FULL POST

 Chelsea sign Gazprom as a new energy partner.
 Inter Milan sell a stake in the club to Chinese investors.
 Manchester City bank a record sponsorship deal with Etihad.

 Yes, many of Europe’s top clubs are already looking for ways around UEFA’s Financial Fair Play (FFP) regulations.

 What UEFA wants to do is easy to understand.
 European football’s governing body is aiming to level the playing field and stop the rich becoming richer, and the poor becoming poorer.
 FULL POST

 Roger Federer, Alex Ferguson, Mike Tyson, David Beckham and even Tiger Woods!